V4Fire/Client/src/base/b-router/README.md

 It uses the `core/router` module as a strategy.
 This module contains interfaces for the router engine, declaration of routes, route object, etc., and provides "strategies" or "engines" to do transitions.
 The engines are specified within the `engines` directory.
-We have only one engine based on the browser history API by default, but you can create your own engine.
+We have engines based on the browser history API (this is the default engine) and in-memory state storing, but you can create engine that meets your own needs by yourself.
 The active or default engine is exported from the `engines/index.ts` file.

 ### Transition methods